S4sch/paraphrase_detector_docker/README.md

 ## Building the Docker Image

 To build the Docker image, run the following command.
 It is required to be in the same directory in which the Dockerfile of the repository is.
+Make sure that the Docker Desktop application is running, as discussed in the Prerequisites.

 ```bash
 cd path/to/your/working/directory/paraphrase_detector_docker